EngineeredReform/Courseware/README.md

 ## Where should I start?

-Well, if you're new to tech and you're just here to learn - [click here!](./StartingOut.md)
+Well, if you're new to tech and you're just here to learn - [click here!][starting-out]

 <!-- LINKS -->
 [starting-out]: ./StartingOut.md